It's Free to Speak to an Advisor, 7 days, 8am - 10pm

 Do I qualify for a first time buyer mortgage?

-A home buyer who is getting on the property market for the first-time, will be classed as a first-time buyer and thus eligible for a first-time buyer mortgage deal.
+A home buyer who is getting on the property market for the first time, will be classed as a first-time buyer and thus eligible for a first time buyer mortgage deal.

-This gets more complicated if you have previously been a homeowner but have been out of the property market for a while, some mortgage lenders may still consider you to be an acceptable applicant for a first-time buyer mortgage some won’t.
+This gets more complicated if you have previously been a homeowner but have been out of the property market for a while, some mortgage lenders may still consider you to be an acceptable applicant for a first time buyer mortgage some won’t.

-If you are not a first-time buyer but are living with a partner who does qualify for this type of mortgage, you may be able to jointly apply for a first-time buyer mortgage.
+If you are not a first-time buyer but are living with a partner who does qualify for this type of mortgage, you may be able to jointly apply for a first time buyer mortgage.

-Your mortgage broker will guide you through the maze of first-time buyer criteria to find you the best deal for you and your personal situation.
+Your mortgage broker will guide you through the maze of first time buyer criteria to find you the best deal for you and your personal situation.

 What is the help to buy scheme, and do I qualify?

-There are various help-to-buy schemes available to help first-time buyers on to the property market such as shared ownership mortgages, 95% mortgages, family-gifted deposit options, and government-backed ISAs to help towards your deposit and forces help-to-buy scheme.
+There are various help to buy schemes available to help first-time buyers on to the property market such as shared ownership mortgages, 95% mortgages, family-gifted deposit options, and government-backed ISAs to help towards your deposit and forces help to buy scheme.

 You’ll find our help to buy mortgage page useful if you are looking for options.
 Remember, these help to buy schemes are changing all the time, our mortgage advice team will help you understand what current options are available.

-How does a first-time buyer mortgage work?
+How does a first time buyer mortgage work?

-Your first-time buyer mortgage journey will start by having your deposit, whether this be a gift, equity or your savings ready to put down on a property you have set your heart on.
+Your first time buyer mortgage journey will start by having your deposit, whether this be a gift, equity or your savings ready to put down on a property you have set your heart on.

 The minimum deposit is typically 5% of the property purchase price, though this can be higher if you have poor credit etc. The rest of the purchase price, 95% in this example will be made up by your first time buyer mortgage which you will repay monthly over the agreed term.

-Typically, your first-time buyer repayment mortgage payment will be made up of both interest and capital therefore you’ll see your balance reduce over time.
+Typically, your first time buyer repayment mortgage payment will be made up of both interest and capital therefore you’ll see your balance reduce over time.
 In very rare situations, an interest-only mortgage may have been recommended, this is where the balance will stay the same throughout the duration of your home.

 As your mortgage broker, we’ll recommend the best deal for you, usually with a fixed rate term of between 2 and 5 years and with a term of up to 35/40 years.
-Longer terms are popular with first-time buyers nowadays to keep the monthly payments down.
+Longer terms are popular with first time buyers nowadays to keep the monthly payments down.

 At the end of the fixed rate term, we’ll be in touch with your remortgage options, this might be a product transfer with your current lender or a remortgage to a better deal with a new lender.
 We’ll sort all of this out for you 6 months ahead of your mortgage ending to give you plenty of notice.